You usually have several tests to check for lung cancer. This might include all or some of the following:

 - lung cancer has spread to the brain

-- Pancoast tumours (superior sulcus tumours), a very rare type of lung cancer, have spread to a big nerve called the brachial plexus, blood vessels or the spine
+- Pancoast tumours (superior sulcus tumours), a very rare type of lung cancer, have spread to a big nerve that goes into the arm (the brachial plexus), blood vessels or the spine